 "I'm going to capture Vaughan," she said, "and you're going to help me."

-From her tone I don’t think she understood the gravity of what she wanted to do, and I was supposed to help her?
+From her tone I don't think she understood the gravity of what she wanted to do, and I was supposed to help her?
 Me?
-What could I possibly do?
+Of all people, what could I possibly do?

-I said the most logical thing from what I heard of this conversation, “You’re crazy.”
+I said the most rational thing from what I heard of this conversation, "You're crazy."